udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 More API will be provided in batches, including various auction methods, escrow P2P transactions.

-## 7.  实现
+## 7. Implementations

-在UDAP中, address分为account address, asset address和assetProto address。其中account代表现实中的用户, 组织, 服务方等的账户.
-Asset是代表一个资产.
-AssetProto是代表一类资产的原型. 一个资产必须和一个资产原型做一一对应的关联.
+#### 7.1 Protocol Implementation

+As mentioned before, UDAP at the highest level is a conceptual model of real-world assets.
+The following section provides the descriptions of the ongoing implementation of the model.
+It’s subjected to change as the development work moves along.

-In UDAP, address is divided into account address, asset address, and assetProto address.
+UDAP addresses are divided into account address, asset address, and assetProto address.
 Where account represents the actual account of the user, organization, service provider, etc. Asset represents an asset, AssetProto is a prototype of a type of asset, and an asset must be associated with an asset prototype in a one-to-one correspondence.

-这3类address都具有具有一个versionHash和lastCommitTimestamp属性. versionHash代表这一个地址的改动状态,
-一个地址的每一次改动都将产生一个新的随机且永不重复versionHash值. lastCommitTimestamp则记录一个地址最后一次接到交易处理后完成的时间点.

 These three types of address have a versionHash and lastCommitTimestamp property.
 VersionHash represents the changing status of this address, Each change of an address will generate a new random and never duplicate versionHash value.lastCommitTimestamp will record the last point in time when an address was received after the transaction was processed.